davidatoms/World-Weather-Analysis/README.md

 # World-Weather-Analysis
 Using Python and APIs to give customers a tailored choice in choosing their city destination vacation.

+###### Written by: David Adams
+###### Written on: February 16, 2021
+###### Written with: Python3, Jupyter-Notebook, PyCharm

 ## Basic Project Plan
-_Task_ : collect and analyze weather data across cities worldwide _Purpose_ : PlanMyTrip will use the data to recommend ideal hotels based on clients' weather preferences.
+* _Task_ : collect and analyze weather data across cities worldwide
+* _Purpose_ : PlanMyTrip will use the data to recommend ideal hotels based on clients' weather preferences.
-_Method_ : Create a Pandas DataFrame with 500 or more of the world's unique cities and their weather data in real time.
+* _Method_ : Create a Pandas DataFrame with 500 or more of the world's unique cities and their weather data in real time.
 This process will entail collecting, analyzing, and visualizing the data.

 ## In-Depth Project Plan
 1. Collect the data by: